 After being selected, the intern will work in the Library and Collections Department, gaining experience in:

-Assignment will be based on each intern’s abilities and interests as well as the Museum’s needs.
+Assignment will be based on each intern’s abilities and interests as well as the MHS’s needs.

 Applicants for this internship should possess strong written and verbal communication skills, excellent organizational skills, and basic computer skills, as well as an ability to work independently on multiple tasks.
 The successful applicants will be dependable, motivated, and resourceful.